Publishing Your First Map¶

 The first thing we’ll do is tell Mappin which PostGIS schemas to find our data in.

-- Locate the PostGIS Schemas setting in the Gloabl Configuration section.
+- Locate the PostGIS Schemas setting in the Global Configuration section.

-- Add the sheffield schema (where are green spaces are located).
+Add the sheffield schema (where our green spaces are located).

 - Click SAVE CHANGES.